CodeDidim/conversion-tools/scripts/README.md

 ### `apply_template_context.py`

-Copies a generic project to a new location and replaces `{{ KEY }}` placeholders using values from a YAML profile.
+Copies a generic project to a new location and replaces `{{ KEY }}` placeholders using values from a YAML placeholder values file.
 Tokens can include optional whitespace, so both `{{KEY}}` and `{{ KEY }}` forms are replaced.
 An optional overlay folder can be provided to apply company‑specific files on top of the base project.
 Every run writes a timestamped log file to the `log/`